 What is Wrongful Death?

-A wrongful death claim is when a person is liable for the death of another due to their negligent conduct.
+A wrongful death claim is when a person is liable for the death due to their negligent conduct.
 The claim can be pursued by close family and is considered a civil matter.
-The Fatal Accidents Act of 1976 means that a spouse, civil partner or a parent of a child who is under the age of 18 can pursue a claim for wrongful death.
+The Fatal Accidents Act of 1976 means that a spouse, civil partner or a parent of a child under 18 can pursue a claim for wrongful death.

-In regards to wrongful death due to medical negligence this happens when a health care professional neglects their duties and provides a service that is below the expected standard and as a direct consequence causes the death of their patients.
+Regarding wrongful death due to medical negligence, this happens when a health care professional neglects their duties and provides a service that is below the expected standard and, as a direct consequence, causes the death of their patients.

-No Win No Fee Wronful Death Compensation Claims
+No Win No Fee Wrongful Death Compensation Claims

-We deal with 99% of all cases of negligent claims on a No Win No Fee basis meaning that at no time are our clients at any financial risk.
-No Win No Fee agreements have changed since April 2013 in as much as clients who are successful in their case now have to pay their legal teams up to but no more than 25% of their compensation awarded, however if the case does not succeed the client does not pay any moneys to either side, at no time will the client have to pay anything from their own pocket.
-The level of expertise we have at the firm means that the client is given a service that is next to none.
+We deal with all death by negligence UK claims on a No Win No Fee basis, meaning that at no time are our clients at any financial risk.
+No Win No Fee agreements have changed since April 2013 in as much as clients who are successful in their case now have to pay their legal teams up to but no more than 25% of their compensation awarded.
+However, if the case does not succeed, the client does not pay any money to either side.
+At no time will the client have to pay anything from their own pocket.
+The level of expertise we have at the firm means that the client is given a service next to none.
 And this service also helps when determining the average payout for medical negligence resulting in death UK.

 Who can be Sued for Wrongful Death?

-There are two types of wrongful death those that are caused intentionally and other incidents that occur that result in a person’s death but that was not the intentional outcome.
-What best describes an intentional act of wrongful death could be a person attacking another and causing their death through injury where as an unintentional act of wrongful death could be an act of medical negligence, a negligent act conducted by a medical professional which results in the death of a patient.
-If a person causes another’s death whether it may have been intentional or not then may be liable to be pursued for wrongful death by a member of the deceased’s family.
+There are two types of wrongful death caused intentionally and other incidents that occur that result in a person’s death, but that was not the intentional outcome.
+What best describes an intentional act of wrongful death could be attacking another and causing their death through injury.
+In contrast, an unintentional act of wrongful death could be an act of medical negligence, a negligent act conducted by a medical professional that results in a patient’s death.
+If a person causes another’s death, whether it may have been intentional or not, they may be liable to be pursued for wrongful death by a member of the deceased’s family.
 Please read on for further information about making a compensation of death claim.

 Who can Sue for Wrongful Death on the Behalf of the Deceased?

-In the case of wrongful death the closest relative may make a claim for negligent death on the behalf of the deceased.
+In wrongful death, the closest relative may claim negligent death on behalf of the deceased.
 The decedent’s relatives are allowed to pursue a death due to doctor’s negligence case.
-This is so that they do not suffer financially due to the death of a loved one.
-The funds generated by such a case are also there so that any pain and suffering may be eased and any mental suffering may be kept to the minimum due to a successful death by negligence UK claim.
+This is so that they don’t suffer financially due to the death of a loved one.
+The funds generated by an NHS negligence death claim are also there so that any pain and suffering may be eased.
+Furthermore, any mental suffering may be kept to the minimum due to a successful death by negligence UK claim.